-The decrease in long-term liabilities is primarily the result of the current year maturity of bond and energy performance contract indebtedness.
+The decrease in long-term liabilities is primarily the result of the repayment of the current maturity of the bond indebtedness in excess of new borrowing.

-Net pension liabilities - proportionate share represents the District's share of the New York State and Local Employee's Retirement System's collective net pension liability at the measurement date of the respective year.
+Net pension liabilities - proportionate share represents the District's share of the New York State and Local Employees' Retirement System's collective net pension liability, at the measurement date of the respective year.
 The District's share of the New York State Teachers' Retirement System's collective net pension liability is also included in the current year balance.
-The accompanying Notes to Financial Statements, Note 14 "Pension Plans - New York State" provides additional information.
+The accompanying Notes to Financial Statements, Note 15 "Pension Plans - New York State" provides additional information.

 Total other postemployment benefits (OPEB) liability increased, based on the actuarial valuation of the plan.
-The accompanying Notes to Financial Statements, Note 16 "Postemployment Healthcare Benefits", provides additional information.
+The accompanying Notes to Financial Statements, Note 17 "Postemployment Healthcare Benefits," provides additional information.